christianburger/shelfbot.esp32.cam/README.md

 To use this firmware, you must have a Micro-ROS agent running on your host computer.

 1.  **Start the Micro-ROS Agent:**
     Run the agent in a ROS 2 environment, configured for UDP communication on port 8888.
+Your host computer must be discoverable via mDNS with the hostname `gentoo-laptop`.
     ```bash
     docker run -it --rm -v /dev:/dev -v /dev/shm:/dev/shm --privileged --net=host microros/micro-ros-agent:humble udp4 --port 8888
     ```

 2.  **Verify Connection:**
     Monitor the ESP32's serial output.
-It should connect to your WiFi and then successfully connect to the agent.
+It should connect to your WiFi, discover the agent via mDNS, and print `Micro-ROS initialized successfully`.
+The agent's console will also show a client connection.

 3.  **Verify ROS 2 Topics:**
-    In a separate terminal with your ROS 2 environment sourced, check the topics.
+    In a separate terminal with your ROS 2 environment sourced, you can see the node and its topics.
     -   **List topics:** `ros2 topic list`
-    -   **View image stream:** `ros2 run rqt_image_view rqt_image_view` and select the `/camera/image_raw/compressed` topic.
-    -   **Test LED control:** `ros2 topic pub /camera/led std_msgs/msg/Bool "data: true"`
+    -   **Echo camera info:** `ros2 topic echo /camera/camera_info`

+4.  **Access Legacy Web Server:**
+    For a visual confirmation that the camera is working, you can access the legacy web server by navigating to the ESP32's IP address in a web browser.
+The video stream is available at `http://<ESP32_IP>/stream`.

 ---